Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 - checking whether the Group similar mentions option is turned on (this option hides similar mentions, and will only show you one of them)

-Important: keep in mind that you should set up your queries at least 24 hours before you’re planning to create reports so the tool can provide you with more relevant results.
+Important: keep in mind that you should set up your queries at least 24 hours before you’re planning to create reports.
+That way the tool can provide you with more relevant results.

 Managing multiple mentions in the feed

-Since recently, you don’t have to manually select mentions and change their sentiment because we introduced the new Automated actions feature.
+But, you don’t have to manually select mentions and change their sentiment.

 Automated actions allow you to set up keywords, websites, and authors that will trigger Automated actions and immediately assign determined sentiment to the mention.
 You can even apply this option to your old mentions that are already in your feed.